icons8/lunacy-docs/docs/tools.md

 ![Show/hide prototyping](public/tool-showproto.png)

-For more information about prototyping in Lunacy, click here.
+For more information about prototyping in Lunacy, click <a href="https://docs.icons8.com/prototyping" target="_blank">here</a>.

 ## Icon tool